 The Social Sunday rides continue throughout the year unless the weather is really inclement.
-Start time will be 1000hrs for these winter sessions.
+Start time is 0930hrs for these winter sessions.
 Keep an eye on the announcements page for any cancellations due to weather.
 You will obviously need to adjust your riding kit to suit and be prepared to get wet/dirty.
 We may even consider changing to Mountain Bike riding through the winter to keep our carbon lovelies in tip top condition!
 This will be decided on a weekly basis.
 Again, monitor the announcements and the forum for up to date information.

 During winter it feels like 90% of our time is spent in darkness.
 We want to keep our fitness levels up so we will look to run some night rides (with appropriate lights and reflective gear where required) through the shorter days.
 Some club members will need this training to prepare for endurance events like the Strathpuffer 24hr race!